Cloud-SPAN/metatranscriptomics/README.md

 ## Acknowledgments

-The first two lessons are based on our [Prenomics](https://cloud-span.github.io/prenomics00-intro/) course; the rest are based on our [Metagenomics](https://cloud-span.github.io/metagenomics00-overview/) course.
+The first two lessons are based on our [Prenomics](https://cloud-span.github.io/prenomics00-intro/) course.
 -->
 ```
 New repo for metatranscriptomics course. 🚧 WIP 🚧